vuryss/aoc-java/README.md

 ### Year 2023

+- **Day 15:** Missed one crucial sentence in the puzzle description, but fix was trivial.
 - **Day 14:** Repeating cycles do not necessary start from 0
 - **Day 13:** Assume that only 2 lines or 2 columns are not enough for the pattern to be mirrored
 - **Day 12:** Silent int overflow